zdtsw/llama-stack-k8s-operator/CONTRIBUTING.md

 Please follow the project's code style guidelines.
 The pre-commit hooks will help enforce many of these automatically.

+All error messages in the codebase must follow a consistent format to improve readability and maintainability.
+The pre-commit hook `check-go-error-messages` enforces these rules automatically.

+### Rules for Error Messages

+1. All error messages must start with "failed to"
+2. Error messages should be descriptive and actionable

 ## Questions?

 If you have any questions about contributing, please open an issue in the repository.